by: Levent Kerimol

 There is often little in the architectural design of community led housing that differentiates it from other housing.
 Sanford Housing Co-op was the first purpose-built housing co-op and is typical of 70s social housing.
 However the gradual appearance of diverse and abundant gardens managed by residents provides a rich physical expression of community.
 These include ecological areas, food growing and a pizza oven.

 Even where existing terraced housing is taken over by community organisations, they are gradually changed by gardens that indicate these are not typical terraced houses.
 Brixton Housing Co-op owns a group of terraced houses whose back gardens form a shared urban oasis.
 Common ownership makes fences redundant.
 In Bonnington Square, lush tropical plants have spilled out to take over banal pavements (see image at the top of the page).
 This is an extension of the DIY guerrilla gardening attitude of the co-ops that emerged from squatted housing, and the common endeavour of campaigning to turn unused land into a pocket park for the neighbourhood, which is still managed by volunteers.

 Perhaps gardens emerge where people feel settled and when they know their community.
 Community Land Trusts such as E16 CLT are motivated by allowing people to stay in their local area and put down roots despite rising prices and regeneration.
 Who knows what kinds of gardens will emerge?

-You can hear from Sanford Housing Co-op, Crystal Palace CLT, and E16 CLT at our People Powered Homes event for Open House on Tuesday 15 September.
+You can hear from Sanford Housing Co-op, Crystal Palace CLT, and E16 CLT at our People Powered Homes event for London Open House in 2020.